 We clearly appreciate that students have varying levels of ability in Mathematics.
-Therefore, by the end of Year 9 we expect all students to be able to do the following:
+Therefore, by the end of Year 9 we expect all students to be able to do the following.

-- To judge the size of a number, and understand where it fits into the number system. - To calculate accurately using mental strategies and a pencil and paper. - To be able to judge when to use ICT resources or a calculator to perform mathematical operations. - To be able to use simple formulae and substitute numbers in, for example simple cooking times. - To be able to measure and estimate measurements, for example from different dials and scales. - Understand and use measures of time and speed, for example miles per hour. - Interpret graphs, diagrams and charts. - Judge the reasonableness of an answer, and check whether they are accurate.
+- Judge the size of a number and understand where it fits into the number system. - Calculate accurately using mental strategies and a pencil and paper. - Be able to judge when to use IT resources or a calculator to perform mathematical operations. - Be able to use simple formulae and substitute numbers in, for example, simple cooking times. - Be able to measure and estimate measurements, for example, from different dials and scales. - Understand and use measures of time and speed, for example, miles per hour. - Interpret graphs, diagrams and charts. - Judge the reasonableness of an answer and check whether they are accurate.